autresphere/ASMediaFocusManager/Readme.md

 ## ASMediaFocusManager
 ASMediaFocusManager gives the ability to focus on any thumbnail image by a simple tap.
 The thumbnail image is automatically animated to a focused fullscreen image view.
 Another tap on the focused view shrinks the image back to its initial position.

-Each of the thumbnail image views may have their own transform, the focus and defocus animations take care of any initial transform.
+Each thumbnail image view may have its own transform, the focus and defocus animations take care of any initial transform.

 Works on iPhone and iPad.